Motor racing: Hamilton's title hopes boosted by Vettel's grid drop

 The red flags came out in the first session after Sauber’s Charles Leclerc, Vettel’s future Ferrari team mate, spun at turn eight and went off, scattering gravel across the track.

 There was little track action for most of the afternoon due to the conditions, which lifted in time for 15 of the 20 drivers to set a time.
+Bottas was one of those who did not.

+“It was a pretty boring day, just waiting for the rain to go away,” said the Finn.